Responsible AI Platform

 Can LearnWize help with Article 4 evidence?

-LearnWize helps with the evidence: learning paths, assessments, certificates and reporting.
+LearnWize helps with evidence: assessment, learning paths, assessments, certificates, training records and reporting.
 The organisation remains responsible for scope, governance and application in its own context.